“Be Free.”

 Feature

 A Jack of all trades, master of none, is often better than a master of one.
-You gain +1 to your pool for every scene.
+All of your resources also explode on a 5.

 Honed